-While it may not be realistic to expect a “zero customization” implementation, here are seven things you and your team can do to limit customization:
+Customization is one of the biggest risks in any ERP implementation.
+While it may not be realistic to expect a “zero customization” implementation, here are seven things you and your team can do to limit ERP customization:

 Expect that your project will require some customization.
 Expecting to implement ERP software with zero customization is the first mistake many organizations made.
-This expectation leads to underinvesting time, money and resources in your project – not to mention that it creates a great deal of stress to the project team – so it is important to accept the fact that it is highly likely that you will need to customize to some degree.
+This expectation leads to underinvesting time, money and resources in your project – not to mention it creates a great deal of stress for the project team – so it is important to accept the fact that it is highly likely that you will need to customize to some degree.

 Don’t simply pave the cowpaths.
 If your project team is focused more on automating current processes rather than leveraging the potential functionality of your new system, then you are very likely to run into a high customization type of scenario.
-Chances are that your new ERP system is going to require customization to meet your business as it exists today, so it is important to look at your future state business processes rather than dwelling too much on your current as-is processes as part of your business process reengineering efforts.
+Chances are that your new ERP system is going to require customization to meet your business as it exists today, so it is important to look at your future state business processes rather than dwelling too much on your current processes as part of your business process reengineering efforts.

 Establish the right project governance and controls for your implementation.
 Even the right ERP software can lead to high customization without the right controls in place.
 When developing your project plan and charter, it is important to establish the process and approval mechanisms for reviewing and approving customization.
 Such requests should not be approved unless there is a compelling business reason to do so.
 It should be expected that more customization requests will be denied than will be approved.

 Leverage ERP software configuration tools.
 Some project team members may not understand the difference between configuration and customization, so it is important for them to understand that customization of the software’s source code isn’t the only option when trying to tailor the software for your needs.
 Most ERP vendors provide fairly robust configuration and personalization tools that allow you to change the software to fit your needs without changing the code.
-Simply looking for ways to make less invasive changes to your system is a good way to minimize the need for customization.
+Looking for ways to make less invasive changes to your system is a good way to minimize the need for customization.